Tvpower/This-is-me/public/Blog notes/note2.md

 It's hard to worry about myself.
 Every day I wake up feeling "Oh yeah Ill do it different."
 "I'll be a better different person today"

-But some part of me is still trying to be a lazy fat ass.
+But some part of me is still trying to be a lazy.
 And tbh I think I need to blame myself more it might be the ADHD or something like that but yk...

 I also like to hate a lot.
 I hate how people see life as such a generic thing and people try to be like the others.
 I hate trends and the repetitive things some industries make.
 I hate how they ruin shows I like by trying to juice every single peenny out of them.